 Exercising regularly also has a lot of mental benefits.
-The positive action is a great way to help keep motived and feeling good about making a change for the better.
+Positive action is a great way to help keep motivated and feel good about making a change for the better.
 The more you do it, the better you feel, which leads to a continually improving attitude to helping you feel good inside and out.

-There are a lot of different reasons as to why this happens, and how each different reason affects you.
+There are a lot of different reasons why this happens and how each different reason affects you.
 In the short term, your exercise releases chemicals in the brain which make you feel happier and healthier and will stay with you for the whole day.
-It's this that makes you want to keep up your progress and helps you get into a healthy mindset long term too!
+It’s this that makes you want to keep up your progress and helps you get into a healthy mindset long-term too!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.